brson/the-end-of-unsafety/script.md

 (next fragment)

 So far so good.
 But how should the language actually implement that?
-Well, since the Rust of 2009 isolated heaps, perhaps we make a deep copy of the balloon, copying the balloon over to the other heap.
+Well, since the Rust of 2009 had isolated heaps, perhaps we make a deep copy of the balloon, copying the balloon over to the other heap.

 But what if the balloon itself contains pointers to other ballons?
 And what if one of those contains a pointer back into the stack?